Academic Information and Policies

 • a statement that the Complainant elected not to pursue the matter after initial counseling on options or unsuccessful mediation and that the Recipient, after an investigation, had determined not to initiate formal procedures.

-1. those who act as Recipients or designated investigator of claims of harassment, and
+1. those who act as Recipients or designated investigators of claims of harassment and

-2. the members of the Harassment Resolution Task Force or Hearing Board.
+2. the members of the Campus Hearing Board.

 The President has sole discretion to determine whether the need to know outweighs the need for confidentiality.
-In extraordinary circumstances, access to records may be granted if it is deemed necessary to prevent serious and immediate harm to the Complainant or other members of the campus community.
-In all cases where access to records has been granted, a statement will be affixed to the file indicating that the contents thereof are privileged and confidential, and a record will be maintained of any individual(s) obtaining access, the date, and the reason the particular record was reviewed.
+In extraordinary circumstances, access to records may be granted to prevent serious and immediate harm to the Complainant or other campus community members.
+In all cases where access to records has been given, a statement will be affixed to the file indicating that the contents thereof are privileged and confidential, and a record will be maintained of any individual(s) obtaining access, the date, and the reason the particular record was reviewed.

 Definition of Sexual Harassment

-• Sexual harassment can take many forms and the determination of what constitutes sexual harassment will vary according to the particular circumstances.
-Sexual harassment may generally be defined as unwelcome sexual advances, requests for sexual favors, and other written, verbal, or physical conduct of a sexual nature which is directed toward a person because of his/her gender, when;
+• Sexual harassment can take many forms, and the determination of what constitutes sexual harassment will vary according to the particular circumstances.
+Sexual harassment may generally be defined as unwelcome sexual advances, requests for sexual favors, and other written, verbal, or physical conduct of a sexual nature that is directed toward a person because of his/her gender when;

 • submission to such conduct is made either explicitly or implicitly a term or condition of an individual’s employment or education;